 Wave Pool is an a contemporary art fulfillment center located in Camp Washington at 2940 Colerain Avenue, Cincinnati, OH 45225.
 Our gallery is open Thursdays, Fridays, and Saturdays 12–5pm.

-We started Wave Pool as a way to connect artists to each other and to others, allowing for a team-driven approach to regional arts development and elevating a neighborhood through experimental arts integration in real and meaningful ways.
+Wave Pool was started by artist husband and wife team Calcagno and Geoffrey ‘Skip’ Cullen as a way to connect artists to each other and to others, allowing for a team-driven approach to regional arts development and elevating a neighborhood through experimental arts integration in real and meaningful ways.
 We found that what makes for a healthy arts community makes for a healthy community on a much more broad scale.
 We can provide art exhibition opportunities, critiques, studios, but we can’t stop there.
 Doing these things made us realize the larger inequities and issues in our neighborhood.
-The surrounding buildings will still be vacant, our neighbors will still lack fresh food access, and we will still not be connected to our neighbors if we only focused on hanging paintings on a wall.
-Luckily, there are ways for art to play a role in all of these things and more, and often it is simply seeing the resources available and connecting people and places to these resources and each other in creative ways.

-Our Board of Directors has recently given Wave Pool the tagline ‘artists reframing community’.
-We can’t think of a more exciting way to frame a new space.
+Our Board of Directors has recently given Wave Pool the tagline ‘community driven, artist led’.
+We can’t think of a more exciting way to frame our space.
 We ‘lead from behind’ – allowing the neighborhood and artists to tell us what needs to happen.
 We are creating a platform, a way for artists to play an integral role in our city.
 Named the ‘Best Art Gallery to Really Understand the Importance of Community Engagement’ by CityBeat, our small organization is stretching our time and dollar to facilitate as many artist-directed projects, exhibitions, and community programs as possible.
 We are growing quickly and making a name for Cincinnati as a place where art happens.
 We are proud of what we've accomplished and ready to do more.

 Wave Pool is a 501(c)(3) non-profit and receives support from foundations, sponsors, and individuals.
 Please consider giving to Wave Pool this year.
 Your generosity makes each facet of Wave Pool’s programming possible.